-Ranked the number one university in the world for the third year in a row, it is associated with 52 Nobel Prize winners, 27 British Prime Ministers and notable alumni, including Stephen Hawking and Oscar Wilde.
+Ranked the number one university in the world for the fourth year in a row, it is associated with 52 Nobel Prize winners, 27 British Prime Ministers and notable alumni, including Stephen Hawking and Oscar Wilde.

 Offering courses in business and management sectors, creative and cultural industries and public sector, Bucks New University has well-established connections with organisations, including the Thames Valley Police and several NHS trusts.

 Founded on the principles of free thinking, it is esteemed for being entrepreneurial and innovative, and is the only university in the UK to be independent of direct government support.

 Delivering innovative, high-quality education that combines technical, practical and academic learning, University Technical Colleges (UTCs) are schools for 14-19-year-olds.
 With a special focus on science, technology, engineering and maths subjects, they are not academically selective and do not charge fees.

 The tailored curriculum is designed to be applied in the workplace and includes one or two technical specialisms that are linked to skills gaps in the region.
 Each UTC is backed by employers and a local university who work with staff to develop the curriculum.

 There are four University Technical Colleges in the Thames Valley, each offering state-of-the-art facilities equipped with the latest technology.